fscm/packer-aws-kafka/README.md

 #### Zookeeper Configuration Script

-The script can and should be used to set some of the Kafka options as well as setting the Kafka service to start at boot.
+The script can and should be used to set some of the Zookeeper options as well as setting the Zookeeper service to start at boot.

 ```
 Usage: zookeeper_config [options]